BittieTasks/BittieTasks/replit.md

 ## Overview

-TaskParent is a mobile-first React web application designed as a revolutionary "monetize your daily routine" marketplace.
-The platform enables parents to earn money by sharing the benefits of tasks they're already doing for themselves - like meal prepping, grocery shopping, organizing, and childcare.
+TaskParent is a mobile-first React web application designed as a revolutionary dual-income marketplace for parents.
+The platform enables parents to earn money in two ways: (1) Get paid directly by the app for doing their own daily tasks (laundry, cooking, cleaning), and (2) Share the benefits of tasks they're already doing with neighbors for additional income.
 Built with a modern TypeScript stack, it features a responsive mobile interface with bottom navigation, real-time task management, earnings tracking, and a comprehensive messaging system.

-**Recent Update (Aug 2025)**: Pivoted to the groundbreaking model where parents monetize their existing daily routines rather than taking on new tasks.
-Added comprehensive monetization strategy with 100% app-based revenue model and premium task tiers for higher earnings.
+**Recent Update (Aug 2025)**: Implemented groundbreaking dual earning model where parents get paid by the app for personal tasks AND can help neighbors for extra income.
+Added 100% self-sustaining app-based revenue model with earning potential up to $29,900/year.

 ## User Preferences